thecartercenter/erifunctions/README.md

 - `list_odk_projects()`: Simply produces all country projects that exist in ODK for the RBLFSCHMAL team.
 No additional parameters are needed to use this function.
 * `list_odk_forms()`: Lists out all existing ODK forms within each project.
 This requires a project ID to run, which you are able to obtain from the previous function.
     - Example: `list_odk_forms(project_id = 2)` will provide all forms for Nigeria.
 If there are no existing forms for a country (e.g., if no active data collection or project is archived), you will receive an error that the subscript is out of bounds.
-* `download_odk_form()`: Allows a user to download all data from a particular ODK form into a zipped CSV file.
+* `download_odk_form()`: Allows a user to download all data from a particular ODK form into a tbbl format.
 This requires a project ID and form ID to run, which you are able to obtain from the previous two functions.
+Note that the form ID must be written out explicitly in quotes, due to forms being identified by name in ODK.
-    - Example: `download_odk_form(project_id = 2, form_id = 3)` will provide all data from the Nigeria PTS Results Form.
+    - Example: `download_odk_form(project_id = 2, form_id = "NigeriaPTSVillageForm")` will provide all data from the Nigeria PTS Village Form.
 * `list_all_odk_app_users(project_id = 1)`: Lists all users with access to an ODK project.
 The required parameter for this is a project ID.
     - Example: `list_all_odk_app_users(project_id = 1)` will provide all users who have access to the Ethiopia forms.
 * `list_odk_form_users()`: Lists all users with access to a specific ODK form.
 The required parameters for this are a project ID and form ID.
-    - Example: `list_odk_form_users(project_id = 1, form_id = 3)` will provide all users who have access to the Ethiopia EMS Results Form.
+    - Example: `list_odk_form_users(project_id = 1, form_id = "EthEMSResults2025")` will provide all users who have access to the Ethiopia EMS Results Form.
 * `update_odk_app_user_role()`: Allows you to create, delete, assign, or un-assign app users.
 You will need an action ("create", "delete", "assign", or "revoke") and a project ID.
 A form ID is necessary to change permissions on any specific form.
 An actor name is necessary to create a new user, while an actor ID is needed to delete an existing user or assign certain permissions.
 A role ID indicates the type of role that someone should be assigned to (typically 2).
     - Example 1: `update_odk_app_user_role(action = "create", project_id = 2, actor_name = "amehtaTEST")` will create a new user called "amehtaTEST" in the Nigeria project.